MauriJHN/sample-projects/bread/README.md

 ## Description

-This script attempts to categorize transactions in a bank statement using a personal categorization model.
-The goal of the script is to be able to categorize transactions from statements downloaded from any bank portal.
+This project attempts to categorize transactions in a bank statement using a customizable categorization model.
+The goal of the program is to be able to categorize transactions from statements downloaded from any bank portal.

+Additionally, this project includes a script to populate the `categories.json` file.
+This makes things easier for the user when customizing how data is parsed for each category.

 ### Input